Blog Post · Mathematics · AI

 Light bouncing off walls

-Imagine a white room with one deep-red wall.
-A lamp on the ceiling.
-What do you see?
-Not just red and white surfaces – but a soft reddish glow on the white floor near the red wall.
-Color bleeding: light bounces from the red wall to the floor, carrying color with it.
+An illustrative example from computer graphics: a white room with one deep-red wall and a ceiling lamp.
+Visible is not only the direct illumination; in addition, a soft reddish glow appears on the white floor near the red wall.
+This phenomenon, known as color bleeding, describes intuitively how light bounces from the red wall to the floor and carries colour with it.

 $$\mathbf{B} = (I - \rho F)^{-1}\,\mathbf{E} = \sum_{k=0}^{\infty} (\rho F)^k\,\mathbf{E}$$

-The same Neumann series as Chapter 3!
-Only the meaning changed:
+This is exactly the same Neumann series as in Chapter 3, with only the physical meaning of the individual terms changed:

 The matrix \(\rho F\) is substochastic (rows sum to less than 1).
 Add an “absorber dimension” and it becomes stochastic (rows sum to 1).
 A stochastic matrix is a Markov chain.
 Its equilibrium is the dominant eigenvector – eigenvalue 1.